Jamal's campaign has fully funded! 🎉 A Beam employee is now supporting him on his journey through training and into work as an electrician.

 Jamal begins his Level 2 Electrical Diploma

-Jamal begins his Level 3 Electrical Diploma
+Jamal completes his Level 2 Electrical Diploma

 Too often homeless people are forced to lie out of sheer desperation.
 We think it's better when relationships are built on trust and honesty.
 Beam verifies each member in 4 ways: